robinnewhouse/DataMCDijetTopology/README.md

 See 'setup_script.sh'.
 Due to variations between lxplus/local servers and different setups, it is not recommended to simply run this script, but follow it one line at a time, making the necessary changes.

-## GENERAL NOTES

-For clarity, any files/executables/classes with a name beginning with DMD/dmd ("Data Mc Dijets") are specific to this package.

 ## RUNNING LOCALLY
 NTuples may be produced locally with the following command: top-xaod grid/cuts/cuts_boosted_dijet_XXX.txt input.txt